 “Miriam,” Sister Ahatu greeted her.
 “I would like you to meet Maude, she is studying theology with Dr. Duncan.”

-Batresh nodded, “I am happy to meet you,” she responded.
-She turned to the old nun and asked, “I don’t see the Jaguar here.
-Is there another car I can take?”
+Batresh nodded, “I am happy to meet you.”
+She turned to the old nun and asked, “Is there a car I can take?”

 “Why don’t you stay here with us?”
 Sister Ahatu repeated her invitation.
 Then, looking at the young woman, she continued, “Maude likes it here, don’t you sweetie?”

 Maude looked up as if she were going to roll her eyes, but then stopped herself.
 “Not a lot of action around here,” she stated flatly.

 “You are too young for action,” the Nun scolded.